USRSE/usrse.github.io/pages/wg/outreach.md

 We are actively recruiting US-RSE members to submit short self-recorded interviews for use on our [website](https://us-rse.org) and at other events, such as Supercomputing 2022.

+We will send some free swag to those who participate in this!
+You can choose from either a US-RSE official sticker or lapel pin.

 We ask that interested members answer a short series of questions, including:

 - Tell us about you - where do you live, where do you work, what are your interests, what do you currently work on?